Using novelty detection to obtain training data.

 To make the novelty detection as flexible as possible, there are many parameters that can be configured before a new MAIA job is submitted.
 You might have to try out a few parameter combinations before the novelty detection produces meaningful training proposals.
-In cases where the novelty detection produces too few meaningful training proposals or does not work at all, you can augment the training proposals with your own annotations or skip the novelty detection altogether.
+In cases where the novelty detection produces too few meaningful training proposals or does not work at all, you can try one of the other methods to obtain training data: existing annotations or knowledge transfer.

 Once the novelty detection is finished for a MAIA job, it will continue to the training proposals stage.

-By default only the two parameters for the novelty detection are shown, that are the most likely to be modified for each new job.
+By default only the one parameter for the novelty detection is shown, that is the most likely to be modified for each new job.
 To show all configurable parameters, click on the button below the form.

 This parameter specifies the number of different kinds of images tha you expect.
 Images are of the same kind if they have similar lighting conditions or show similar patterns (e.g. sea floor, habitat types).
 Increase this number if you expect many different kinds of images.
 Lower the number to 1 if you have very few images and/or the content is largely uniform.